 Persons who are diabetic, elderly, cancer patients or those with neurological disorders should first seek the advice of their health care professional before attempting any other natural therapies for their scars.

 Yes, abdominal massage such as Arvigo® Therapy can be useful in dealing with the formation of new c-section scars.
-It is very important to wait until the scar has healed (at least 6 weeks or more), before performing any self massage or getting a professional treatment from a therapist trained in scar healing techniques.
+It is very important to wait until the scar has healed (3 months post surgery), before performing any self massage or getting a professional treatment from a therapist trained in scar healing techniques.

 Both Acupuncture and Arvigo® Therapy abdominal massage are effective with a number of issues in post natal care.